-the 'personal' component: the current competence, behaviour etc. o registrant concerned; and of the the 'public' component: those critically important public policy is outlined above. ssues
+the 'personal' component: the current competence, behaviour etc. of the registrant concerned; and the 'public' component: those critically important public policy issues outlined above.

 3.1 Personal component

 The personal component must be considered first and the Panel's task is to form a view about the registrant's current fitness to practise based on, among other things, the registrant's past acts or omissions.
 The key questions which need to be answered are: